gearglow/ReptiliaWithATwist/The List.md

 "Me too," Elysia said.
 "Did you know that your mum is my godmother?
 If things had gone differently, we'd've grown up together, Nell."

-"I've always wanted a little sister," Nell smirked as Elysia put on an affronted face before giggling.
+"I've always wanted a little sister!"
+Nell smirked as Elysia put on an affronted face before giggling.

 +++++

+That night, Wednesday night, Nell and Elysia shadow-walked into St. Mungo's.